 One of the responsibilities of boards is to help the organization become financially healthy.
-Indeed, boards have a fiduciary duty to help their organization fundraise and use those funds responsibly in service to its mission.
+Indeed, boards have a fiduciary duty to help the organizations with which they've engaged raise funds, and use those funds responsibly in service to its mission.

 How does requiring donations from board members create a healthy financial climate and keep board members engaged?

-Experience and research have shown that personal giving by board members works in at least three ways:
+Experience and research show that personal giving by board members works in at least three ways:

 - It is a public declaration that the board member has invested in the charity.